Meeting Room Procedures

 5. AUDIOVISUAL EQUIPMENT

-Main Library McKinley Room: Organizations may reserve the 19" VCR/TV combo, Overhead Projector, Podium, Portable microphone with speakers, and flip charts.
+Main Library McKinley Room: Organizations may reserve the 19" TV, Overhead Projector, Podium, and flip charts.
 Please indicate what equipment is needed when making reservation.

 Main Library Innovation Center: All equipment is permanently housed in room: ceiling-mounted projector, eno interactive whiteboard, media:scape collaborative meeting area.